 As far as written expression, the scientific community is fond of observing density in terms of lbs/ft3 (pounds per cubic foot) or kg/m3 (kilograms per cubic meter), though really any weight measurement divided by any volumetric measurement is acceptable.
 I’ve defaulted in most cases to g/mL.

 There are a number of ways to measure density; the simplest is to use a graduated cylinder.
 This method determines “freely settled” density, also referred to as “free-flow” or “bulk density.”
 Simply fill coffee up to a line denoting a particular volume, weigh the coffee, and divide the weight by the volume.
-The International Organization for Standardization (ISO) has recommended this method for whole bean green and roasted coffee, likely because it corresponds readily to real-world-scenarios: coffee freely settles into jute bags or retail packages.
+The International Organization for Standardization (ISO) has recommended this method for whole bean green and roasted coffee, likely because it corresponds readily to real-world scenarios: coffee freely settles into jute bags or retail packages.

 Using this method, one can obtain measurements of coffee that are distinct enough for analysis: I know that when I measure a coffee at 0.64 g/mL it’s relatively low density, while my measurements of 0.67 g/mL are fairly average and anything above 0.69 g/mL I consider pretty dense.
 The margin of error is fairly slim, but I’ve been able to reproduce results by performing multiple readings and maintaining consistent methods.

 You can actually do this using any vessel.
-Simply measure the amount of water it takes to fill it up to the top, then measure the weight of coffee it takes to fill that same vessel up, and divide weight of coffee by volume of water.
+Simply measure the amount of water it takes to fill it up to the top, then measure the weight of coffee it takes to fill that same vessel up, and divide the weight of coffee by volume of water.
 Note: this gets complicated if you prefer English measurement units, as volumes in liquid ounces and gallons don’t correspond so readily to weights in pounds and ounces.
-So, either use this converter, or do yourself a favor and switch to metric.
+So, either use this converter or do yourself a favor and switch to metric.

 Freely settled density readings are easy enough, but there’s an anomaly with the numbers: green coffee sinks in water.
-This means that the actual density of green coffee must, by definition, be greater than water, which has equal mass to volume ratio, thus a density of 1.0 g/mL.
+This means that the actual density of green coffee must, by definition, be greater than water, which has an equal mass to volume ratio, thus a density of 1.0 g/mL.
 This fact doesn’t correspond to the measurements we’ve been talking about above, because of the small amounts of space between the beans in a cylinder.
 We must use a different method to determine the actual density of coffee.

-A low cost way to very accurately measure true density, as discovered by Archimedes, is displacement.
+A low-cost way to very accurately measure true density, as discovered by Archimedes, is displacement.
 By adding a known weight of green coffee to a volume of water, and observing the change in water volume (the displacement) one can ascertain the actual volume of coffee.
 Divide the coffee’s original weight by its actual volume, and you’ll find that its true density is well over 1 g/mL.
 Eureka!

 While adding water helped accurately assess true density, it isn’t really a great storage method for coffee and you’ll have to be willing to sacrifice some green.
-In terms of absolutes and theoreticals, displacement is more accurate, but in terms of real-world behavior free settling is more appropriate.
+In terms of absolutes and theoreticals, displacement is more accurate, but in terms of real-world behavior, free settling is more appropriate.

 The point to take away from all this is that if you’re consistent with your methods, you should be able to observe data that are meaningful, regardless of whether you are freely settling or displacing.